Kenan Auditorium - Standard Rider

 The Crew Chief is responsible for all activities back stage during load-in, rehearsal(s), performance(s), strike, and restoration.
 The Crew Chief will submit a Crew Chief's Report at the end of each rental period which will include time used, personnel involved, and equipment used, as well as any equipment failures, incidents or problems associated with the residency.

 Client Staff: All volunteer or subcontracted staff provided by client will need to report to Kenan Auditoriums Production Manager.
-Volunteer and subcontracted staff is held to the same policies and procedures as Kenan Auditorium employees.
+Volunteer and subcontracted staff are held to the same policies and procedures as Kenan Auditorium employees.
 The policies and procedures include, but are not limited to, codes of conduct and crew attire.
 Kenan Auditorium Production Manager reserves the right to dismiss any staff not in compliance with Kenan Auditorium policies.

 The stage, house, and lobby must be cleared after each use.
 Any items left by the Renter will be removed and the removal costs billed to the Renter.

 Lighting and Sound Systems